 Subdomains - Passively

-There are a few great resources for enumerating the subdomains of sites that can be crawled by search engines.
+There are great resources for enumerating subdomains using search engines.
 Here’s how I would look a domain up using Google:

 You can view Tim Tome’s DerbyCon 2013 talk on using it here - this is a fantastic talk highly worth a watch.
 Hell, even if you don’t care about pen-testing, it’s a fantastic talk to see just how much useful information is out there, (almost) freely available to those who seek it.